Stoa

 Getting Started

 Write your first Stoa plugin in five minutes.
-No build step, no CLI, no deploy.
+A zero-to-sidebar walkthrough — no build step, no CLI, no deploy.
+Just a JavaScript file.

 Plugins are JavaScript files that extend the Stoa workspace.
 You write them in the editor, they sync to all participants via CRDT, and they execute in a sandboxed Web Worker.
 Output renders natively in the sidebar and content panel.